The Tavern at King Street Townhouse

 King Street Tavern

-King Street Townhouse is one of Manchester’s more recent boutique hotels, along with a handful of other branches across the North West.
-King Street Tavern is the attached bar and restaurant, an elegant-looking room full of traditional design touches.
-It’s all red leather seating, gleaming white tablecloths and elaborate lighting, perfect for that romantic night out.
+Restaurant: King Street Townhouse is one of Manchester’s more recent boutique hotels, along with a handful of other branches across the North West.
+The Tavern is the attached bar and restaurant, an elegant-looking room full of traditional design touches.

 A glass of Perrier Jouet champagne kicks things off, boasting a thick slice of strawberry wedged onto the rim.
 The amuse bouche is a light blend of truffle oil and cauliflower cream with a couple of paper-thin carrot crisps resting on top.
 It’s a subtle but silky smooth introduction to the meal, immediately evoking memories of the British countryside.